Providing unpaid leave from work for employees in British Columbia

 Family responsibility leave

-An employee is entitled to up to five days of unpaid leave in each employment year to meet responsibilities related to the care, health or education of any member of the employee's immediate family.
-"Employment year" means a year beginning on the date the employee commenced employment.
-Family Responsibility Leave does not accumulate from year to year.
+An employee is entitled to up to 5 days of unpaid leave in each employment year (a year beginning on the date the employee started work) to meet responsibilities related to the care, health, or education of a child under 19 who is in their care.
+They can also ask for this leave to care for the health of any member of their immediate family.
+Family responsibility leave does not accumulate from year to year.

 Compassionate care leave

-An employee can take up to eight weeks of unpaid leave within a 26 week period to care for or support a gravely ill family member.
+An employee can take up to 27 weeks of unpaid leave within a 52-week period to care for or support a terminally ill family member.
 The employee must obtain a medical certificate which states that the family member is gravely ill with a significant risk of death within 26 weeks.

 Bereavement leave

-An employee is entitled to up to three days of unpaid leave on the death of a member of the employee's immediate family.
-These days do not have to be consecutive, or start on the date of death.
-Immediate family is defined by Employment Standards as a spouse, child, parent, guardian, sibling, grandchild or grandparent of an employee; and any person who lives with the employee as a member of the employee's family.
+An employee is entitled to up to 3 days of unpaid leave on the death of a member of the employee's immediate family.
+These days do not have to be consecutive or start on the date of death.
+The leave does not need to be for attending a funeral.

 Jury duty